SEEKING THE EVERLASTING GOSPEL

 Then saith Pilate unto him [Jesus], Speakest thou not unto me? knowest thou not that I have power to crucify thee, and have power to release thee?
 Jesus answered, Thou couldest have no power at all against me, except it were given thee from above: therefore he that delivered me unto thee hath the greater sin.

 So saying, those who actually delivered Jesus to be crucified are the responsible and guilty party.
-Having said this, can it make any sense to say that the Jewish leaders of Jesus' day were considered the princes of this world?
+Having said this, can it make any sense to say that the Jewish leaders of Jesus' day were considered the 'princes of this world?'
 Well, we can trace, all the way back to the Garden of Eden, where mankind wanted to be something that they are not.
 In Adam and Eve's case, they wanted to be as gods.
 In the Pharisees' case, they wanted power − and power they did wield − so much so, that they crucified the Lord of glory.
-So, yes, it would make sense to say that these are the same men that Isaiah spoke about in Isaiah 29:9-14, who were blind to the truths of God; and, is also the same men to whom Jesus purposely hid truths from, by masking them behind the institution of parables.
+So, yes, it would make sense to say that these are the same men that Isaiah prophesied about in Isaiah 29:9-14, who were blind to the truths of God; and, is also the same men to whom Jesus purposely hid truths from, by masking them behind the institution of parables.
 Even if during the instance in scripture, when Jesus spoke his parable in Matthew chapter 13, didn't actually say that the Pharisees were present − or even the Scribes or Sadducees − we do know that they tried their best, during Jesus' ministry, to be involved in what He was doing, simply to try and find something that He said or did to their disliking, so that they could hold it against him in the near future . . .
 We also should consider his ending statement:

 Who hath ears to hear, let him hear.